ImperialCollegeLondon/safedata_validator/docs/install/configuration.md

 datasets to the Zenodo data repository.
 In order to do this, the Zenodo community name and access keys need to be stored in the configuration file.

 On Zenodo datasets are generally uploaded to specific communities.
-The community to upload the dataset to is indicated in the configuration file by the `community_name` option.
-In our case it is set to upload datasets to the [SAFE project Zenodo community](https://zenodo.org/communities/safe).
-Uploading to a community requires that you hold proper admin credentials for said community.
+Your data manager will have set up a community for the specific deployment of the `safedata` system that you are using.
+Uploading to this specific community requires that you hold proper admin credentials for said community.
 These are provided in the form of a `zenodo_token`.
 It is also important to provide the contact details of the community when interacting with the api.
 These consist of the full community name, affiliation, and orchid ID, and are provided by `contact_name`, `contact_affiliation`, and `contact_orcid`, respectively.
+If you do not have these credentials you should contact your organisations data manager.
+They should either provide you with credentials or direct you to someone who can upload the dataset on your behalf.

 When testing dataset uploads the normal Zenodo api should **not** be used.
 Instead the sandbox api should be used.
 Documentation of this can be found